cooper/wikifier/doc/language.md

 ## Syntax

 The wikifier source language is [parsed hierarchically](parsing.md).
-In other words, the source is divided into components (called [blocks](#blocks)) which then are responsible for parsing their inner contents.
+The source is divided into components called [blocks](#blocks), each of which is responsible for parsing its inner contents.
 The master parser is concerned only with the most basic syntax:
 * Dividing the source into [blocks](#blocks)
 * Stripping [comments](#comments)